You just wrote your first AMAZING script, or maybe you’ve written a couple of scripts.

 At first glance, you would think there is no opportunity for screenwriters.
 Seeing as they are looking for actors on their homepage.

-But we’ve searched to provide you a link here.
+But we’ve searched to provide you the link to apply.

 This is what you do:

-After going to the link provided, you can see Agents or Mangers.
-Which is what you want.
+After going to the link provided, you can see Agents or Managers.
+This is what you want.

 Search until you find agencies that accept screenwriters.